piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Introduction to Source Control and Git
 - Git vs TFVC
 - Configure Visual Code
-- Git Flows and Branching Strategies
+- Git Flows and Branching Strategies (To be included in the later videos)
 - Cloning the repo
 - Commit changes
 - Reviewing history
 - Working with branches
 - Tagging a release
 - Managing repository
-- Sample Application: Static Website Hosting
+- Sample application code

 ### Day 4: Build and Release Pipelines 🚀